mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Dunbar is cold, business-like and unfriendly, with a tendency towards jealousy that is easily triggered by attention to his wife.
-Leila, much younger than her husband, is restless, and tired of being neglected in favour of business.
+Leila, much younger than her husband, is restless, and tired of being neglected in favor of business.
 Either one could be a valuable friends (or a dangerous opponent) due to their influence in local business circles.
 ```